-(4) Medicinal products must be distributed and dispensed in any other manner by way of wholesale only to persons who hold an activity licence for provision of pharmacy services, manufacture of medicinal products or wholesale distribution of medicinal products.

-(5) Holders of an activity licence for wholesale distribution of medicinal products or manufacture of medicinal products also have the right to dispense samples of medicinal products to marketing authorisation holders and investigational medicinal products to persons conducting a clinical trial.
-[RT I 2010, 15, 77 - entry into force 18.04.2010]

-(6) The State Agency of Medicines has the right to permit holders of an activity licence for wholesale distribution of medicinal products or manufacture of medicinal products to dispense medicinal products free of charge to hospitals and social welfare institutions which, in accordance with legislation, have no right to procure medicinal products from wholesalers.

-(7) Wholesalers have the right to dispense medicinal gases, full blood and blood components directly to health care providers, whereas medicinal gases may be dispensed directly to the consumer for the purposes of the Consumer Protection Act (RT I 2004, 13, 86; 41, 278) (hereinafter consumer).

-$(7^{1})$ Upon wholesale distribution of medicinal products and other dispensing of medicinal products, it must be verified that the person whom the medicinal product is distributed is authorised to engage in the respective activity in the Member State of their location.
-This provision does not apply upon distributing a medicinal product to a third country.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]

-(8) Holders of an activity licence for wholesale distribution of medicinal products may procure medicinal products only from holders of an activity licence for manufacture of or wholesale distribution of medicinal products, or from holders of an activity licence for provision of pharmacy services.
-Medicinal products may be acquired from holders of an activity licence for provision of pharmacy services only in the events specified in clause 45 11) of the Medicinal Products Act and for the import of medicinal products.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]
+- (4) Medicinal products must be distributed and dispensed in any other manner by way of wholesale only to persons who hold an activity licence for provision of the pharmacy service, manufacture of medicinal products or wholesale distribution of medicinal products. - (5) Holders of an activity licence for wholesale distribution of medicinal products or manufacture of medicinal products also have the right to dispense samples of medicinal products to marketing authorisation holders and investigational medicinal products to persons conducting a clinical trial.
+[RT I 2010, 15, 77 entry into force 18.04.2010] - (6) The State Agency of Medicines has the right to permit holders of an activity licence for wholesale distribution of medicinal products or manufacture of medicinal products to dispense medicinal products free of charge to hospitals and social welfare institutions which, in accordance with legislation, have no right to procure medicinal products from wholesalers. - (7) Wholesalers have the right to dispense medicinal gases, full blood and blood components directly to health care providers, whereas medicinal gases may be dispensed directly to the consumer for the purposes of the Consumer Protection Act (RT I 2004, 13, 86; 41, 278) (hereinafter consumer). - (71) Upon wholesale distribution of medicinal products and other dispensing of medicinal products, it must be verified that the person whom the medicinal product is distributed is authorised to engage in the respective activity in the Member State of their location.
+[RT I, 15.03.2014, 1 entry into force 25.03.2014] - (8) Holders of an activity licence for wholesale distribution of medicinal products may procure medicinal products only from holders of an activity licence for manufacture of or wholesale distribution of medicinal products, or from holders of an activity licence for provision of the pharmacy service.
+Medicinal products may be acquired from holders of an activity licence for provision of the pharmacy service only in the events specified in clause 45 11) of the Medicinal Products Act and for the import of medicinal products.

-$(8^{1})$ The wholesale distribution of medicinal products and active ingredients for human use and the brokering of medicinal products for human use must comply with the good distribution practices established on the basis of Article 47(4) and Article 84 of Directive 2001/83/EC of the European Parliament and of the Council.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]

-$(8^2)$ A broker of medicinal products must ensure that brokered medicinal products have the marketing authorisation issued by the European Commission or the competent authority of a Member State.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]

-(9) The following will be established by a regulation of the Minister of Social Affairs:

-1) the conditions of and procedure for wholesale distribution of medicinal products, including the requirements for premises, installations, technical equipment, staff, recording, reporting and organisation of work; 2) the conditions of and procedure for repackaging of starting materials for medicinal products by holders of an activity licence for wholesale distribution of medicinal products.
+[RT I, 17.04.2013, 2 entry into force 27.04.2013] - (81) The wholesale distribution of medicinal products and active ingredients for human use and the brokering of medicinal products for human use must comply with the good distribution practices established on the basis of Article 47(4) and Article 84 of Directive 2001/83/EC of the European Parliament and of the Council.
+[RT I, 17.04.2013, 2 entry into force 27.04.2013] - (82) A broker of medicinal products must ensure that brokered medicinal products have the marketing authorisation issued by the European Commission or the competent authority of a Member State.
+[RT I, 17.04.2013, 2 entry into force 27.04.2013] - (9) The following are established by a regulation of the minister responsible for the field: - 1) the conditions of and procedure for wholesale distribution of medicinal products, including the requirements for premises, installations, technical equipment, staff, recording, reporting and organisation of work; - 2) the conditions of and procedure for repackaging of starting materials for medicinal products by holders of an activity licence for wholesale distribution of medicinal products.